 Don’t have a horse but want to give horse riding a go?
 That’s fine!
 The majority of riding centres and schools provide horses for you to use for your lesson or session.
 If you’re unsure whether they do provide horses then why not give them a call before your visit to double check.

 There’s no such thing as a ‘dress code’

-Shoes – if you have riding boots then that’s great, if you don’t then there’s no need to worry – a pair of boots with a small heel will be fine, try not to wear shoes with laces as these could get caught and try not to wear trainers as they don’t provide a great grip in the stirrups.
+Shoes – if you have riding boots then that’s great, if you don’t then there’s no need to worry – a pair of boots with a small heel will be ideal.
+Trainers and flat soled shoes are very unsuitable because they could allow your foot to slip through the stirrup and get caught up.
 Some riding centres may provide riders with boots so do check before you go

 Jodhpurs – jodhpurs are optional; we would recommend wearing trousers without a seam if possible to avoid any discomfort

 Riding hats – hats should be provided by your riding centre and should be fitted by a qualified instructor before you mount the horse